-The Y3 class at Bare Trees Primary School have had their first visit with link partners, Thorp Primary school.
+In 2019-20, when we were still linking face-to-face, the Y3 class at Bare Trees Primary School met up with link partners, Thorp Primary School.
 The event coincided with the ‘Kick it Out’ week of action at Oldham Athletic AFC, raising awareness nationally about equality in football and was a great experience for all involved.

 Greenhill Academy and Mayfield Primary School also met and worked together on ‘How we can Treat our World, People and Animals with Kindness’; linked to the book ‘Here we are’ by Oliver Jeffers.